francesco-mannella/vimide/README.md

 ### VimIDE

-Converts vim in a lightweight C++ IDE
+Converts vim in a lightweight C++/Python IDE

 #### Description
 RunIDE() finds all sources in the working dir and opens four windows: